minkphp/docs/index.rst

     Notice, that first argument to ``SahiDriver`` is always a browser name, `supported by Sahi <http://sahi.co.in/w/browser-types-xml>`_.

-If you want more control during driver initialization, like for example if you want to configure the driver to talk with a proxy on another machine - use the more verbose version with a second client argument:
+If you want more control during driver initialization, like for example if you want to configure the driver to talk with a proxy on another machine, use the more verbose version with a second client argument:

 .. code-block:: php

-    $driver = new \Behat\Mink\Driver\SahiDriver('firefox',
+    $driver = new \Behat\Mink\Driver\SahiDriver(
+        'firefox',
         new \Behat\SahiClient\Client(
             new \Behat\SahiClient\Connection($sid, $host, $port)
         )